-Choosing the best Vanguard funds for taxable accounts requires more of a strategic approach than the fund selection process for tax-deferred accounts like IRAs and 401(k)s.
+Choosing the best Vanguard funds for taxable accounts requires more of a strategic approach than the fund selection process requires for tax-deferred accounts like IRAs and 401(k)s.
 It's important to analyze the tax efficiency of the funds, which effects the overall performance of the portfolio.

 Why pay more taxes than necessary?
 To get the most out a portfolio of mutual funds in a taxable account, there's more than investment objective, performance history, and expenses to analyze.
 If you know how to identify tax-efficient funds, which Vanguard offers, you can get the most performance out of your portfolio by reducing fund expenses, as well as tax costs.

 Fortunately Vanguard Investments offer some of the best tax-efficient funds available on the market.
 But before we look at the best Vanguard funds for taxable accounts, let's take a look at how to identify the worst types of funds for taxable accounts and what to look for in the best types of funds for taxable accounts.

 Worst Types of Funds for Taxable Accounts

 Often, in the world of investing, the best strategy for winning in the long run is to avoid losing in the short run.
 And the quickest way to lose in taxable accounts is by investing in mutual funds that produce the most in taxes.
 Remember that investments held in a regular brokerage account are taxed on capital gains and on interest income (dividends).
 So when you sell a mutual fund at a price (NAV) higher than the price you purchased it, you will have a capital gain for which you will owe a tax.
 Also, any interest income (dividends) earned on investments in a brokerage account is taxed as ordinary income, just as if are when receiving pay from an employer.